 With single storey home extensions there is a higher chance that clients will be able to live in the house while it's being extended.
 However, that will depend on the overall extent and complexity of the project.

 Clients living in their home during construction is not ideal from a builder's point of view.
 A builder will need to stage the project in order to accomodate clients living in the home whilst construction is occurring.

 This may result in the builder charging a higher price than if the house is vacant.

 As the leading Perth architect specialising in extensions and renovations design, we are available to help you with your home design project.

-We have developed this unique home design guide for people wanting to build their perfect dream home.
-The guide was developed as a result of 30 years of expertise and experience designing extensions and renovations for clients all over the Perth metropolitan area.
+We have developed these unique home design guides for people wanting to build their perfect dream home.
+The guides were developed as a result of 30 years of expertise and experience designing extensions and renovations for clients all over the Perth metropolitan area.